coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/rotating-kes-keys.md

 echo StartingKESPEriod: ${StartingKESPeriod}
 ```

-4. On your air-gapped, offline computer, in the `node.counter` JSON file increment the value of `Next certificate issue number` for the `description` key by exactly 1
+4. On your air-gapped, offline computer, open the `node.counter` JSON file using a text editor.
+Increment the value of `Next certificate issue number` for the `description` key by exactly 1, and then save and close the `node.counter` file.
-{% hint style="info" %}
-To edit the `node.counter` file, use a text editor.
-{% endhint %}

 5. To verify the current `description` value in the `node.counter` file, type:
 ```bash